ocean/collator/README.md

 ## TODO

 * ~~Add JSONP capability.~~ done!
+* Build a Ministerials feed from the Media Statements website.
+* Add a unified feed endpoint with sorting via query string parameters.
-* Add caching of search results into Memcached.
+* Add caching of search results into Memcached (via Pantry's support).
-* Other nice things.
+* Supply other feeds.

 ## License